sui-potatoes/app/packages/grid/docs/grid.md

 ## Function `moore`

-Get all Moore neighbors of a <code>Point</code>, checking if the point is within the bounds of the grid.
+Get all Moore neighbors of a <code>Cell</code>, checking if the cell is within the bounds of the grid.
 The size parameter specifies the size of the neighborhood.

-See <code>Point</code> for more information on the Moore neighborhood.
+See <code>Cell</code> for more information on the Moore neighborhood.
 See https://en.wikipedia.org/wiki/Moore_neighborhood for more information.

 Example: